 Our staff carry at least one communication device to use during life or limb threatening emergencies, but this does not guarantee communication from the field.
 Portable telephones and radios can be unreliable depending on terrain, atmospheric conditions, and other variables.

 WORKING WITH MINORS

-Alaska Geographic has specific policies for our program that work with minors.
-These policies follow industry standards for outdoor education and include such practices as requiring background checks for all staff working with minors that are unaccompanied by a parent, guardian or their k-12 teacher.
+Alaska Geographic has specific policies for our programs that work with minors.
+These policies follow industry standards for outdoor education and include such practices as requiring background checks for all staff working with minors that are unaccompanied by a parent, guardian, or their k-12 teacher.
 We also provide specific training to our field staff for supervising and teaching minors.